 Interactive communication can be performed via media like teleconferences or face to face contacts.
 Below are a few examples of interactive communication.

 Push Communication Methods

 In the push communication method, you send the message or information but you are not sure that the message is well understood by the recipient.
 Therefore push communication method is not suitable for urgent situations.
-For example in a construction project you detected a dangerous problem related with health and safety.
-You sent an e mail related with the problem.
-However nobody read your message and the action is not taken.
+For example, in a construction project, you detected a dangerous problem related to health and safety.
+You sent an email related to the problem.
+However, nobody read your message and the action is not taken.

 Push Communication Example

 Pull communication is suitable for large and complex projects with a large audience.
 In this type of communication, the sender places the information at a general database such as a SharePoint or a shared drive and the recipients are responsible to use the information placed at this location.
 Pull communication is not a face to face communication type and it does not require immediate feedback or response.

 For example, you subscribed to a website related to PMP Certification Training.
 You receive information related to the new articles and lessons learned.
 If you do not read the information or messages this will not affect the website or the website does not expect your response.